k9mail/k9mail-docs/docs/en/settings/push.md

 ![k9mail_push__info_screen](img/push_info_screen.png)

 This will change the *Push folders* setting to *None* for all accounts.
-This will change the *Push folders* setting to *None* for all accounts.

 ## What to do when Push is not working reliably?